Grégoire Munster: WRC top class

+2023

 In 2023, Munster left Hyundai to join M-Sport Ford ahead of another season focused on the WRC2.
 However, after co-driving with Jourdan Serderidis at the Malcolm Wilson Rally, Munster received the opportunity to make his Rally1 debut at the Rally Chile in the car owned by Serderidis.
 He then impressed by completing a secure drive in mixed conditions at the Central European Rally later in the month.
 Munster concluded the year by retiring late in the WRC2 class in Japan after competing for the win on dirty asphalt, leaving him 17th in the class standings.

+2024

 With Ott Tänak's departure from Ford, M-Sport promoted Munster to contest the 2024 WRC season in what was titled a learning year.
 Down on mileage compared to his more experienced WRC competitors, Serderidis-backed Munster struggled heavily, making defining errors in Monte Carlo, Portugal, and Finland among others.
 His performances improved towards the rest of the year, peaking with two successive fifth-place finishes in Central Europe and Japan.

+2025

+Munster at the 2025 Rally Finland.

 Consequently, Munster and Louka were retained by M-Sport for 2025, this time being installed as team leaders as a consequence of Adrien Fourmaux leaving the team.
-Despite encountering a puncture on Friday and crashing out on black ice late on at Monte Carlo, Munster impressed with his pace, as proven by his maiden stage win in SS10.
+Despite encountering a puncture on Friday and crashing out on black ice late at Monte Carlo, Munster impressed with his pace, as proven by his maiden stage win in SS10.
+Eighth at Sweden was followed by fifth in Kenya, where Munster overcame suspension damage and the death of his grandfather earlier in the week to win stage 15.
+An off at the Rally Islas Canarias caused a non-score, meanwhile a tricky run in Portugal earned him ninth.
+A disaster for M-Sport followed during stage 2 of the Sardinia event as all three cars incurred stage-ending damage; Munster broke his front-right suspension and went on to finish 32nd overall.
+Munster then ran sixth in Greece before being forced to retire on Sunday with a mechanical failure.
+He finished tenth in Estonia due to a puncture and a few mistakes, while similar circumstances left him ninth in Finland.
+At the start of the Paraguay Rally, Munster hit something that wasn't on the pace notes, which caused him to drop out of contention immediately.
+Issues with the starter motor on Saturday further cost Munster, as he finished 39th overall.
+A more consistent event in Chile earned Munster eighth place, his best result since March.
+Munster's final non-score came in Central Europe, where he retired from Friday's running after damaging his rear suspension.
+He bounced back by finishing fifth in Japan, before concluding the year with an eighth place in Saudi Arabia.
+Munster finished tenth in the championship, highest of the Ford drivers.

+2026

+Munster was replaced by Jon Armstrong for the 2026 season, but was given the chance to conclude his Rally1 tenure with a start at the Monte Carlo Rally.